 Want to see more?
 Access a map of the museum and galleries.

 The Institute for Human Science and Culture welcomes groups and classes.
 The galleries are self-guided, but please contact us to schedule a group visit.

-Free parking is available in the lot adjacent to the building.
-Visitors can also park in Lot 30 at the corner of College and Market streets.
+Free parking is available in the parking lot adjacent to the building.
+Visitors can also park in Lot 30 at the corner of College and Market streets, which includes space for bus parking.
 Metered parking is available along South College Street.

 Health & Safety

 Hand sanitizer stations are placed throughout the museum and galleries, and visitors are encouraged to sanitize their hands regularly.
 Social distancing is encouraged between groups.
 Visitors are not required to wear masks in the museum and galleries, but may choose to do so.
 If you are feeling sick, we ask that you consider staying home or wearing a mask within the museum and galleries.